tytydraco/yessleep/out/My_Twin_Disappeared_After_Reading_A_Book_Called_The_Legend_of_Mermaids_Roost.md

 "It's why they put the old lighthouse here in the first place.
 Supposedly there's dozens of old ships that sank out there," I tell her.

 "They heard the sirens singing and rammed their ships against The Roost to be closer to them."
 Lily says, "The legend is that they're still out there and you can still hear them if they want you to.
 If they want you to come out to them…when men hear them from the water it's because they want to smash the ships.
 When they hear them from the shore it's always a trick; a call to swim out to the rocks.
 Most of them don't make it.
 They drown.
 If they do make it that far, the sirens kill them and eat them.
 Also they're not mermaids at all but birds with the heads of women.
-Men always die either way."
+Weird right?
+The men always die either way.
+They're from Greek mythology, you know.
+Surprising anyone believes anything like that out here."

 "That's right," I say, struggling to hide my surprise, "but how do you know about all of that?"